Eaphan/NCLR/README.md

 Official Pytorch implementation of the method **NCLR**.
 More details can be found in the paper:

 **Self-supervised Learning of LiDAR 3D PointClouds via 2D-3D Neural Calibration**, Arxiv 2024 [[arXiv](https://arxiv.org/abs/2401.12452)]
-by *Yifan Zhang, Siyu Ren, Junhui Hou, Jinjian Wu, Guangming Shi*
+by *Yifan Zhang, Siyu Ren, Junhui Hou, Jinjian Wu, Yixuan Yuan, Guangming Shi*

 ![Overview of the method](./assets/method.png)